 Believe it or not, we’re now over halfway through the year.
 Independence Day has been and gone in a whirl of fun and star-spangled banners, Summer trips have been planned, and we’re all going around saying, “Where has the year gone?”

-But amidst all this summer bustle, there’s one vital thing us online business owners mustn’t forget to do: that all-important mid-year digital marketing audit.
-You know we recommend that you continually review your marketing strategies and campaigns to ensure they’re fresh and competent, but every now and again, it’s vital to do a more thorough audit.
+But amidst all this summer bustle, there’s one vital thing we online business owners mustn’t forget to do: that all-important mid-year digital marketing audit.
+You know we recommend that you continually review your marketing strategies and campaigns to ensure they’re fresh and competent.
+Still, now and again, it’s vital to do a more thorough audit.

 1 | Check Your Socials

 You all know we love social media marketing.
 It brings a sense of fun and spontaneity to your digital marketing, and it’s also where most people will first encounter your online presence.
 That’s why you want social media channels that are 110% engaging.

 Skim through your Instagram, Twitter, Facebook, Pinterest, and whatever other channels you’re utilizing.
 Are followers engaging?
 Are your posts consistent and high-quality?
 Are any platforms performing better than others?
 If a platform isn’t getting that engagement, do you still want to use it?
 Are your posts becoming a bit redundant?
 While asking yourself these questions can be tough, it’s ultimately rewarding and leads to the best for your biz.

 If you find something that doesn’t seem to be working, you might have to think creatively to fix it (but we’re used to that as entrepreneurs!).
 Sometimes it only takes a few tweaks, but in others, you might have to take a whole new angle.

 Start by looking at individual social media channels, then at how it works.
 Give your social media template a summer boost to streamline the content creation process, ensuring all marketing channels are flowing and productive.
 This helps you schedule your posts; the audit information you get from reviews will inform future decisions.

 2 | Spruce Up Your Website